 “The toughest times in our marriage,” I opened up, “stem from my mostly same-sex orientation.
 I say ‘mostly’ because my wife is the only woman to whom I’ve ever been attracted.”

-Brad didn’t hear anything else I said that night.
+I’m not sure whether Brad heard anything else I said that night.
 The next morning, he sent an email explaining why we couldn’t get together anymore.
 “As a married man who isn’t gay,” he summarized, “it’s not appropriate for us to be close friends.”
 Since then, we’ve exchanged only nods and one-word greetings from across the street.

 I shed tears over the loss of that friendship.
 Some owed to feeling rejected as a friend.
 Many owed to feeling rejected as a man.

 Most owed to feeling rejected as me.
 In most spheres of my life, I hide the fullness of who I am.
 I hide not so much because I’m ashamed as because I fear the likely relational consequences of openness.
 The situation with Brad reminded me of its potential cost.
 Some men are publicly transparent about their sexual orientation.
 I’m not one of them, and I don’t expect that’ll change.